Digital files are easy to carry, port, and send to your lifelines!

 It is a digital era.
 This generation takes pictures on mobiles and sends them to friends and family in a flash.
 But what about slides?

-Yes, you can turn those into digital form as it looks like taken by a digital camera with the help of a slide scanner.
+Yes, you can turn those into digital form as it looks like taken by a digital camera with a slide scanner.

 What is the difference between a flatbed scanner and a sheet-fed scanner?

-Flatbed is the best for photos and sheet-bed may cause damage and not that user-friendly as per customer reviews.
+Flatbed is the best for photos, and sheet-bed may damage and not be user-friendly as per customer reviews.
 Also, a flatbed is considered the best for scratch-free image output as brush cleaning is rather easy.